dangazineu/tako/docs/designs/exec-workflow/design.md

         run: ./scripts/publish-release.sh
 ```

 #### 2.3.2.
-Child Repository Workflows
+Workflows in Child Repositories

-Child repositories define subscription criteria and workflows that respond to events.
+Child repositories define subscription criteria that map events to local workflows.
+Note that these are regular workflows that can also be invoked directly (e.g., `tako exec integration_test --inputs.version=1.2.3`).
 The subscription model replaces the earlier `dependents` configuration pattern:

 ```yaml
 subscriptions: